A Meeting with Aristotle

 He continues, “Oh, and, by the way, we are confidentially trying to arrange to hold this year’s Holiday Party in Las Vegas.
 It will depend on our mid-year totals, but I just thought you’d like to know.”

-As he continues, the tone turns a discussion, but his staff begins to become excited and the room fills with energy!
+As he continues, the tone turns to discussion, but his staff begins to become excited and the room fills with energy!

 As his sales team leader, A.C.
 Tosser understands how to motivate his staff.
 He knows that Greek Philosophy and Aristotle are as relevant today as they were twenty-five hundred years ago.
 The theory advanced by Aristotle includes three categories of focus when you seek to be persuasive.
 They are Ethos (character), Logos (intellectual), and Pathos (emotional).

 Tosser has built credibility by working with his team, getting to know them, and keeping them on track.
-If you do not remain consistent, your personality becomes a distraction that disrupts the flow which ultimately confuses message.
-If you change your personality, demeanor or overall attitude with your staff they will have to reconsider their position as to whether they like you or not.
-The mental process will then be stuck in a rut, and they will be stuck on whether they like you or not rather than giving more thought to your message.
+If you do not remain consistent, your personality becomes a distraction that disrupts the flow, which ultimately confuses message.
+If you change your personality, demeanor or overall attitude, your staff will have to reconsider their position as to whether they like you or not.
+Their mental process will then be stuck in a rut, and they will be stuck on whether they like you or not rather than giving more thought to your message.

 While, at its core, the ability to trust is an emotional decision, people want to trust.
 If you do not have a character that people can embrace, your goal of being accepted will fail despite all the proof you can gather, and all the emotion you can create.

 Logos is the intellectual appeal.
 It is the logical factors or the truths that make up the foundation and structure of your message.
 The information will be the details that lead everyone to the same logical conclusion.
 If you give them enough acceptable and understandable information, the logical choice will be easier for them to make.